-Football is going through a sustained money boom, but the bubbling of oil under the surface gives away it’s propensity to burst.
+Football is going through a sustained money boom, but the bubbling of oil on the surface gives away it’s propensity to burst.

-PSG somehow managed to fox UEFA’s Financial Fair Play bods into allowing them to acquire Neymar for a record €222m and €170m teenager Kylian Mbappe over the summer, provided they pay for the latter later.
+PSG somehow managed to fox UEFA’s Financial Fair Play bods into letting them acquire Neymar for a record €222m and €170m teenager Kylian Mbappe over the summer, provided they pay for the latter later.

 It’s hard to source definitive figures on wages, but Neymar is said to earn €3m a month in the French capital, which is just behind reported best paid player in the world Carlos Tevez of Chinese Super League side Shanghai Shenua.

 This is not sustainable, nor should it be, but a soft landing would be better than the potential collapse on the way.

 We’re eight years into a ‘bull market’ or prosperous leg of the financial cycle on both sides of the Atlantic, which tends to be around the time recessions sneak up.

 Brexit threatens to induce the downturn anyway, through curbs on freedom of movement and erecting trade barriers where there weren’t really any before.